caskandavor/pyFiniteElements/FErez_firststeps.md

 As a result, we need to run an analysis through an entire spin of the rotor and record element centroid flux density and vector potential (using the mesh from the first iteration) at every step.
 This information will then be used to estimate core losses.

 It is mandatory to use a boundary condition for the potential vector.
 If not set, the potential vector can completely vary from one value to another depending on the mesh, even if in one computation everything looks normal, it is just that it has no reference value.
 So, to keep consistant values of A during multiple steps, it is necessary to use a boundary condition.
 Interestingly enough, it does not seem necessary for the computation of inductance, and also for computing the flux density, that both use the potential vector in their own way.
-For this computation, I observe strange results if the number of layers of air elements at inner and outter boundaries is not high enough (apparently at least 3).
+For this computation, I observe strange results if the number of layers of air elements at inner and outer boundaries is not high enough (apparently at least 3).
 So play with the second slider to have enough elements.

 In the **Winding fill** section, two approximate [filling methods](https://en.wikipedia.org/wiki/Coil_winding_technology) for placing coil turns into the slot are shown.
 You can specify the diameter of the wire and insulation percentage, from real gauge types:
 - [American Wire Gauge](https://en.wikipedia.org/wiki/American_wire_gauge)